AmarDange/Project-5-Indo-German/README.md

 - Created posts successfully show up on the homepage with the correct date, username, and content shown.
 The newest post will always be shown at the top of homepage.
 - Avatar and username of posts are clickable and will redirect user to the profile page.
 - Titles of the posts are clickable and will redirect user to the detailed post page.
 The correct post will show according to the post id: `/post/{id}`.
-- Reyakk functionality works exactly the same in detailed post view as well as homepage.
+- Likek functionality works exactly the same in detailed post view as well as homepage.
 - Comments linked to the post will show in the detailed post page (Comment tests will be discussed next).
 - Authors of the post can see the icon where they can choose to edit or delete their posts.
 Prompt messages will show as a ToolTip.
 - Author posts are successfully deleted when author clicks delete.